 Cluster creation permission: Admins can choose which users are allowed to create clusters.

-Cluster-level permissions: A user who has the Can manage permission for a cluster can configure whether other users can attach to, restart, resize, and manage that cluster by clicking the icon in the cluster actions.
+Cluster-level permissions: A user who has the Can manage permission for a cluster can configure whether other users can attach to, restart, resize, and manage that cluster from the cluster list or the cluster details page.

 To learn how to configure cluster access control and cluster-level permissions, see Cluster access control.